 If you are planning to start a new hobby of fishkeeping, what will be your initial thoughts of the aquarium size?
 Very naturally, most beginners won’t prefer a vast aquarium to start with.
 They prefer to go for a smaller aquarium and find the 10-gallon tank is a viable choice.
 A 10-gallon tank is easily portable, user-friendly, and inexpensive.

-Sometimes people buy a small tank but want to stock many fishes or large fishes unsuitable for the tank size.
+Sometimes people buy a 10-gallon tank but want to stock many fishes or large fishes unsuitable for the tank size.
 So, before stocking, all you need, to do some homework and find the ‘best fish for 10-gallon tank‘.
 A decent fish combination & quantity can keep you free of tension about your fish’s well-being.

 Picking the best fish for a 10-gallon tank is not a hard job, though you need to consider a few crucial factors.

-Many fishes sold in the pet store at a small size, but as an adult, they may reach a size which is no longer suitable for a 10-gallon tank.
+Many fishes sold in the pet store at a small size, but as an adult, they may reach a size that is no longer suitable for a 10-gallon tank.
 So, always check the length of the adult.

 As a beginner, you should select easy-care fish for a 10-gallon tank.
 Fish those are hardy, can resist a broad range of water condition and doesn’t need special type care is the best choice.